How to do an Abortion with Pills (misoprostol, cytotec)?

 Some women bleed without having an abortion.
 Therefore it is important that the woman makes sure that an abortion really occurred.
 It can take two to three weeks before a pregnancy test becomes negative.
 So if possible, have an ultrasound made about one week after the abortion to make sure that the pregnancy has ended.
 It is normal for some blood and tissue to be still in the uterus after 7-10 days; this will come out with the next menstrual period.
 As long as there is no fever, pain, heavy bleeding or vaginal discharge, remains in the womb is not a problem. .

-The most common side effects are nausea, vomiting and diarrhoea.
+The most common side effects are nausea, vomiting and diarrhea.
 A woman can also have some fever.
-These are generally less severe if Misoprostol is used vaginally.

 WHEN TO CONTACT A DOCTOR OR GO TO A HOSPITAL